OpenXiangShan/tutorial/docs/index.md

 # Tutorials at RVSE'25

-We are going to host half-day tutorials on XiangShan and MinJie during the [RVSE'25](https://riscv-europe.org/summit/2025/) conference at **Louis Armand West**, La cité des sciences et de, Paris, France, **from 11:30 to 13:00 on May 12, 2025**.
+We are going to host half-day tutorials on XiangShan and MinJie during the [RVSE'25](https://riscv-europe.org/summit/2025/) conference at **Louis Armand West**, la Cité des sciences et de l'industrie, Paris, France, **from 11:30 to 13:00 on May 12, 2025**.

 ## Agenda

-**Time: Afternoon, Sunday, March 30**
+**Time: Noon, Monday, May 12**

 | Time          | Topic                                       | Slides                |
 | ------------- | ------------------------------------------- | ----------------------|